 - You need someone to keep you accountable while you search for a new job, and get some emotional support while doing it

 Thank you for reading so far.
-If you can relate to any of these situations and feel that you might beneficiate from career coaching, just write to me (on FB chat, WhatsApp +40723350537) and we’ll take it from there.
+If you can relate to any of these situations and feel that you might beneficiate from career coaching, send me an email and we’ll take it from there.
 The first session is always free and you can decide after if you still want to work together.

 This situations are not relevant to you?
 No problem at all, they don’t need to be.
 Coaching is not only for the above examples, but these are also just the most common use cases of application.
 Tell me your story and we’ll pick it up from there.